UniqueSecure/MePOSWindowsSDK/README.md

 ## MePOS SDK Methods
 Once a MePOS object has been created there are several methods that can be executed that perform actions on the MePOS unit.
 The method names, syntax and usage are identical across the Windows and Android platform.

-The MePOS methods will return 0 if successful or 1 there is no connection to the MePOS, it is possible to query the connection state of the MePOS using the MePOSConnectionManager before a command is sent.
+The MePOS methods will return 0 if successful or 1 if there is no connection to the MePOS, it is possible to query the connection state of the MePOS using the MePOSConnectionManager before a command is sent.
 During the initialisation of the MePOSConnectionManager the status may briefly read -1.

 **int setLedOneCol(Integer colour), int setLedTwoCol(Integer colour), int setLedThreeCol(Integer colour)**